Rakesh-vcs73/SnakeGame/README.md

 # SnakeGame
-My first game using PyGame and guess which game it is...
+My first game using PyGame and guess which game it is...Lol SNAKE GAME!!!
-SNAKE GAME!!!